Last Updated on February 22, 2026 by Kate Noble

 Where to stay

 Really want to push the boat out?
-Then opt for the Four Seasons – although it will set you back at least £200 plus per night.
-There’s plenty of cheaper, but very highly rated options though which will cost anything between £60 – £100 per night.
+Then opt for the Four Seasons.
+There are plenty of cheaper, but very highly rated options, though, which will make for a more affordable break!

 When to visit